 Treating Group B Strep

 Testing for the bacteria is painless.
-It is done within 5 weeks of the due date.
+It's done within 5 weeks of the due date.
 This is most often between weeks 35 and 37 of pregnancy.
 For the test, your healthcare provider uses cotton swabs to take samples from your vagina and anus.
 These samples are sent to the lab.
-Your healthcare provider will get your test results about 2 days later.
+Your provider will get your test results about 2 days later.
 Results show if you have group B strep.

 |To test for Group B strep, your healthcare provider takes swabs from your vagina and anus during a pelvic exam.